You deserve to get the most out of your Christmas tree farm mini session!

 - Get the kids excited by telling them about the fun activity of going to a Christmas tree farm for pictures.
 You can tell them what they'll expect to see there and if you are excited, they will be too.

-- Set expectations ahead of time as far as what you expect from the kids.
-And hey, I'm not above a good bribe.
-It could be ice cream after, a new toy, extra screen time, or something special to your kids.
+- Set expectations ahead of time as far as what you expect from the kids regarding happy attitudes and cooperation.
+I'm also not above a good bribe.
+It could be ice cream after, a new toy, extra screen time, or something that is special to your kids.

 - Look up the address and know how long it will take you to get there.
 I recommend building a margin of extra time into your schedule to deal with any meltdowns, lost socks, or unexpected traffic.